okay-ok/demon/README.md

 4. **Storage Location Awareness:** The software will inform users about currently empty storage locations, enabling pre-planning and more efficient use of available space.
 This feature is particularly useful for anticipating future inventory arrivals and organizing the warehouse layout proactively.

-By implementing this software solution, the <Cluster Name> Cluster can achieve higher levels of space optimization, reduce handling times, and minimize labor costs.
+5. **Sensor Status Monitoring:** The software will provide real-time updates on the status of sensors installed in the warehouse.
+This feature ensures that the inventory data is accurate and reliable, reducing the risk of discrepancies between physical inventory and the system records.

+6. **Data Analysis and Reporting:** The software will generate reports on inventory movement trends and stock levels.
+These reports will help in identifying areas for improvement and optimizing warehouse operations further.

  The systematic approach to inventory management will ensure that the warehouse operates at peak efficiency, despite the space constraints.